756D6D61/New-Savings-Dashboard/README.md

 ### 🔍Testing

--   Unit tests have been added to describe functionality of certain components like buttons (Jest)
+-   Unit tests describe functionality/behaviour of components such as buttons (Jest)

--   Integration tests have been added to test things like state management (Jest + Enzyme)
+-   Integration tests test functionality such as state management (Jest + Enzyme)

--   End-to-end test via Cypress to check application as a whole
+-   End-to-end test via Cypress will be added to check application as a whole
 -   To run tests `yarn test`

 **THIS PROJECT IS IN WORKING PROGRESS**